francescogerardomarra/its/modulo27/8_spring_framework_introduction.md

    Spring leverages core Java features like annotations, generics, and reflection extensively for its core functionalities, such as Dependency Injection and AOP.

 2. **Java Ecosystem:**
-   Spring thrives in the Java ecosystem, integrating seamlessly with Java-based tools, libraries, and application servers (e.g., Tomcat, JBoss).
+   Spring thrives in the Java ecosystem, integrating seamlessly with Java-based tools, libraries, and application servers (e.g. Tomcat, JBoss).

 3. **JVM Support:**
    While Spring is primarily for Java, it is not strictly limited to it.
 Since Spring applications run on the JVM (Java Virtual Machine), other JVM-compatible languages like Kotlin and Groovy can also use Spring.